swiftlang/swift-testing/Documentation/ABI/TestContent.md

   [`std::type_info`](https://en.cppreference.com/w/cpp/types/type_info), and
   write a C++ class instance to `outValue` using [placement `new`](https://en.cppreference.com/w/cpp/language/new#Placement_new).

-The fourth argument to this function, `hint`, is an optional input that can be passed to help the accessor function determine if its corresponding test content record matches what the caller is looking for.
+The third argument to this function, `hint`, is an optional input that can be passed to help the accessor function determine if its corresponding test content record matches what the caller is looking for.
 If the caller passes `nil` as the `hint` argument, the accessor behaves as if it matched (that is, no additional filtering is performed.)

+The fourth argument to this function, `reserved`, is reserved for future use.
+Accessor functions should assume it is `nil` and must not access it.

 The concrete Swift type of the value written to `outValue`, the type pointed to by `type`, and the value pointed to by `hint` depend on the kind of record: